csugda/Altair/Project Altair.md

       * Mortar/Missile tower `Low`
         * Targets an enemy, then fires a projectile at where it is when fired.
         * When the projectile lands it does damage to every enemy in an area around the impact.
-        * Fairly high damage, medium to low fore rate.
+        * Fairly high damage, medium to low fire rate.